raphaeldore/dotfiles/README.md

 First, clone this repo to your home directory: `git clone --recursive https://github.com/raphaeldore/dotfiles ~/.dotfiles`

-To only install dotfiles, execute the script: `install-dotfiles.sh`
+To only install dotfiles, execute the script: `install-dotfiles.sh` like so: `bash install-dotfiles.sh`

-To setup your computer exactly like mine, execute the script: `init_computer.sh`
+To setup your computer exactly like mine, execute the script: `init_computer.sh` like so: `bash init_computer.sh`

 # Configuration